Research & Writing

 Why do climate change solutions keep bending back into the problem?
 (2026)

-This essay argues that climate responses are shaped within existing systems of governance and infrastructure, producing recurring tensions between mitigation, deferral and structural continuity.
+Essay exploring how climate responses are shaped within existing systems of governance, infrastructure and economic continuity, producing recurring tensions between mitigation, deferral and structural persistence.

 Making the World through Carbon Removal: Scale, Governmentality and Value.
 (2026)

-Examines how carbon removal in the UK operates not as a simple act of atmospheric repair but as a process that reorganises territory, value and political relations, revealing tensions between planetary accounting and national economic priorities.
+Research examining how carbon removal in the UK operates not simply as atmospheric repair, but as a process that reorganises territory, value and political relations.
+The project explores tensions between planetary climate accounting and national economic priorities.

-The Limits of Carbon Governance: Militarisation and the UK’s Response to Ukraine.
+Carbon Governance: Militarisation and the Politics of Security.
 (2026)

-Analyses how military expansion and securitisation expose structural limits in climate governance, showing how territorial carbon accounting obscures emissions embedded in global supply chains and defence systems.
+Research analysing how military expansion and securitisation expose structural contradictions within climate governance, particularly where territorial accounting frameworks obscure emissions embedded within global supply chains and defence infrastructures.

-Critiques border-based climate policies such as the EU’s Carbon Border Adjustment Mechanism, proposing a “spiral economy” approach that shifts governance from competition at borders to coordination across global supply chains.
+Research critiquing border-based climate mechanisms such as the EU Carbon Border Adjustment Mechanism (CBAM), proposing instead a relational “spiral economy” approach focused on coordination, interdependence and responsibility across global supply chains.

 Books & Chapters